LLC Verification: Everything You Need to Know

 If you can't find an LLC's location on the state's website, contact the company.
 You shouldn't do business with any companies that aren't willing to give an address.
 When you know where the business is, you can contact the secretary of state in the correct state for more information.
 The Better Business Bureau has an online database that rates businesses on a scale from A+ to F. The rating is based on the age of a company and the number of consumer complaints filed against it.
 The database provides the location and names of companies' owners or managers as well as alternative names for businesses.
 Make sure to visit the BBB search engine.

 If you need help with LLC verification, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.